Nima047/mql4/README.md

 the line to be edited

-editing read me on HUB
+editing read me on HUB2